-Code-level security from the team that wrote the rules engine.
+Code-level security from the team that wrote the static analyzer.

-Most breaches don't start at the firewall, they start in the code — and now, in the prompt.
+Most breaches don't start at the firewall.
+They start in the code, and now in the prompt: Verizon's 2026 DBIR puts vulnerability exploitation at the top of initial access vectors (31%), and prompt injection tops the OWASP Top 10 for LLM applications.
 We review the application surface line by line, harden the pipeline that ships it, secure AI systems from prompt injection to production monitoring, and turn compliance requirements into engineering controls that run on their own.

 Security work that survives code review.